-Taking all the fun out of ‘fun size’…
+Some people just love taking all the fun out of ‘fun size’…

 Ya know what I can’t stand?

 Those stupid charts that start floating around this time of year telling us how long we have to torture ourselves at the gym in order to pay for our sins of eating some Halloween candy.
 They’re everywhere, created by well-meaning people (probably) who believe that we just DON’T KNOW that chocolate bars are high in calories.
-They believe that if everyone would just share their Facebook post warning us of the dangers of our indulgences we’d all think twice about grabbing that mini Kit Kat.
+They believe that if everyone would just share their Instagram or Facebook post warning us of the dangers of our indulgences we’d all think twice about grabbing that mini Kit Kat.

 As a Personal Trainer and Dietitian you might think I’m the exact type of person who would totally be sharing those charts, heck probably even creating the damn things, making sure each and every one of you know that candy is UNHEALTHY!